awinogradov/bem-on-rails/README.md

 * bemtag, bemattrs
 	= bemcontent
 ```
-Bemclass and bemcontent is BEM helpers for rendering.
+Bematag, bemattrs and bemcontent is BEM helpers for rendering.

 ### You want more BEM?